ChestPiece/trello/TrelloTools/README.md

 - "Update the card description to 'Updated task'"
 - "Move the card to list 54321"
 - "Delete the card with ID 67890"

+**Workspace Operations:**

+- "Create a new workspace called 'My Company'"
+- "Show me all my workspaces"
+- "Get details for workspace ID 12345"
+- "Update the workspace description to 'Updated description'"
+- "Delete the workspace with ID 67890"

 ## Tool Features